4. User Experience Design¶

 The User accesses their Wallet Instance using the unlock method previously set;

-the User navigates to the feature dedicated to QR Code generation;
+The User navigates to the feature dedicated to QR Code generation;

-the User presents the generated QR Code to the Verifier acting on behalf of the Relying Party, who scans it using the designated verification app or system;
+The User presents the generated QR Code to the Verifier acting on behalf of the Relying Party, who scans it using the designated verification app or system;

-the User reviews the requested PID and/or EAA data, the name of the requesting Service Provider, and any related policy.
+The User reviews the requested PID and/or EAA data, the name of the requesting Service Provider, and any related policy.
 The User decides whether to present any non-mandatory PID and/or EAA data (Selective Disclosure).
 The User provides consent to proceed or cancels the operation;

-the User authorizes the operation using the unlock method previously set;
+The User authorizes the operation using the unlock method previously set;

-the User receives confirmation of the successful presentation.
+The User receives confirmation of the successful presentation.

 In case of errors using the Wallet Instance, the Wallet Provider MUST guarantee that the User receives consistent messages that inform them and guide them toward resolving the issue.
 For further details, please refer to the Error Management section.